All About Visiting Yellowstone in January

 The biggest benefit of visiting in January is the wildlife viewing.
 Most animals in the park aren’t willing to stay up in the high country when it gets cold and snow-covered, so they make their way to the meadows and valleys.
-The high concentration of animals at lower elevation makes it much easier to view them—bison, bighorn sheep, foxes, wolves, and elk are abundant in the valleys.
-Elk, which typically gather in smaller herds, are abundant near the Mammoth Hot Springs area while bison, which often form very large herds, are congregated in the Lamar and Hayden Valleys.
+The high concentration of animals at lower elevations makes it much easier to view them—bison, bighorn sheep, foxes, wolves, and elk are abundant in the valleys.
+Elk, which typically gather in smaller herds, are abundant near the Mammoth Hot Springs area, while bison, which often form very large herds, are congregated in the Lamar and Hayden Valleys.
 There are few things like seeing a bison covered in icicles trudging through deep snow.
 Make sure to use caution when driving through the Lamar Valley as you will be sharing the road with wildlife, particularly bison, that see the advantage of walking along a paved road as opposed to trudging through deep snow.
-Those wanting to see wildlife will be benefited by the enormous amount of snow in January in two ways.
+Those wanting to see wildlife will benefit from the enormous amount of snow in January in two ways.
 The first is that the animals are less likely to move around and out of your view as much, as movement saps energy and heat in this winter environment.
 Bison will often stand still for hours conserving their heat.
 And second, the snow will help you see some of the more elusive animals by making them easier to pick out against the white background.
 Half of the wolves in the park have dark coats that will be much easier to see against the white snow than they are in summer against trees and dirt.

 Visiting Yellowstone during the winter is an extremely different experience than visiting any other time of year.
 You will see the park in a way that very few people do.
 Perhaps an obvious benefit of visiting in January is the sheer beauty of the landscape.
 There are few things like this mountainous terrain cloaked in a mantle of pure white snow.
 Yellowstone in winter has great photography opportunities, especially if you can get to some of the hydrothermal features and see these boiling springs amidst the frozen landscape.
-You will get to experience novel over the snow travel and have the opportunity to participate in snow sports such as cross country skiing and snowshoeing, which are only available for a short season in the winter.
+You will get to experience novel over-the-snow travel and have the opportunity to participate in snow sports such as cross-country skiing and snowshoeing, which are only available for a short season in the winter.